danielmiessler/fabric/patterns/summarize_git_changes/system.md

 - Create a section called CHANGES with a set of 10-word bullets that describe the major changes.

+- Create a subheading that includes the date of the changes.

+- Include any relevant links in the output as well, such as Markdown links to the locations of the added features.

 # OUTPUT INSTRUCTIONS

 - You only output human readable Markdown.